xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

 * `region` is the AWS region your application lives in
 * `deployment_group` [**TODO check if this is optional**] is the deployment group to deploy to
 * `deployment_config` [optional] names the deployment configuration.
-It can be any of the standard three Code Deploy configurations (FOO, BAR, and BAZ) or if you want to use a custom configuration you've created you can name it here.
+It can be any of the standard three CodeDeploy configurations (FOO, BAR, and BAZ) or if you want to use a custom configuration you've created you can name it here.